scroll-tech/scroll/bridge-history-api/README.md

     ./build/bin/bridgehistoryapi-cross-msg-fetcher
 ```

-If want to run `bridgehistoryapi-server`, which connected to DB and provides REST APIs:
+If want to run `bridgehistoryapi-server`, which connected to DB and provides REST APIs
 3. Build and start the `bridgehistoryapi-server` service.
 ```
     cd ./bridge-history-api